Resolutions for Caregiving

 Let me help

-Overseeing this can cause you to stress because you can’t be in 2 places at one time: taking care of your business and taking care of your loved one.
-Look into hiring some help.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved ones.
+Overseeing this can cause stress because you can’t be in 2 places at one time: taking care of your business and your loved one.
+Could you look into hiring some help?
+This will allow you to get some rest and ensure your loved one is properly cared for.
+Or you may want to spend more time with your loved one while taking a break from redundant business tasks like sending emails, returning calls, or organizing files.
+Let’s talk about how I can serve you so you can take care of your business and your loved ones.
 Remember to care for yourself and keep your business going while caregiving.
 I’m here to help you on this journey; could you schedule your planning session with me so we can look at how to keep your life and your business running smoothly.